RackEmApp/releasenotes/README.md

  - Fixed issue accessing fixtures and results on app
  - Fixed issue committing team scorecard results
  - Fixed issue accessing webpages from the app resulting in an error
+ - Fixed Next Match issue when there is a null entry in the match

 ***App** - 14th January 2025 (1.14.0)*
  - Added support for configurable Player of the match